-If you are looking for a great career with plenty of opportunities in the health care arena, becoming a Home Health Aide (HHA) may be just the right thing for you.
+If you are looking for a great career with plenty of opportunities in the growing health care field, becoming a Home Health Aide (HHA) may be just the right thing for you!

-The quality care provided by you makes a huge difference in their lives and for the people who love them.
+The quality care provided by you as a HHA makes a very big difference in their lives and also for the people who love them.

-While at the same time, you can get personal satisfaction knowing that you are helping to improve the quality of someone’s life.
+Also at the same time, you can get the personal satisfaction knowing you are helping to improve the quality of someone’s life.

-While minimal educational and experience are needed before you begin working with your first patient as a HHA, be sure that you understand the requirements to becoming a HHA.
+While minimal educational and experience are needed before you begin working with your first patient as a HHA, be sure that you understand the requirements to becoming and working as a HHA.

 Prerequisites to Home Health Aide Training